gaskaa/DDP_Project/README.md

 # DDP_Project
-A repo for the developing data products course project.
+A repository for the developing data products course project.